pramod-k-codes/devops-daws76s-notes/14-shell-script-4.md

 **stopping at 22:59 to avoid issue to health due to blue light**

-I've not read yesteday because i was not prioritizing the study started on jun 25
+I've not read yesterday because i was not prioritizing the study started on jun 25

 **catalogue command and validate**